 In the Equality Act marriage and civil partnership means someone who is legally married or in a civil partnership.
 Marriage can either be between a man and a woman, or between partners of the same sex.
 Civil partnership is between partners of the same sex.
-People do not have this characteristic if they are: single; living with someone as a couple neither married nor civil partners; engaged to be married but not married there is no unintended impact on marriage and civil partnerships and a positive impact is intended there is potential indirect impact on marriage and civil partnerships the impact is unclear and further work is needed to scope the impact there is no unintended impact on pregnancy and maternity and the impact intended is positive there is potential indirect impact on pregnancy and maternity the impact is unclear and further work is required to scope the impact
+People do not have this characteristic if they are: single; living with someone as a couple neither married nor civil partners; engaged to be married but not married

+- there is no unintended impact on marriage and civil partnerships and a positive impact is intended - there is potential indirect impact on marriage and civil partnerships - the impact is unclear and further work is needed to scope the impact